loomio/loomio/README.md

 above and start playing with the site.

 You'll probably want to create several different users so that you can test the site out properly.
-If you create an "incognito window" in Google Chrome (Cmd + Shift + N) it opens up a new window where you can log in with a separate account.
-This way you can start testing the site simultaneously with two different users.
+(Try using separate browsers if you want to login with two users at the same time)

 ## Contribute